mongodb/mongo-powerbi-connector/mongodb-sql-interface.md

 4. In the MongoDB SQL Interface window that appears, fill in the following values:

    - The **MongoDB URI**. _Required_ \
-     Use the MongoDB URI obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
+     Use the MongoDB URI obtained [in the prerequisites](#Prerequisites).
 Make sure that it doesn't contain your username and password.
 URIs containing username and/or passwords are rejected.
-   - Your federated **Database** name. _Required_ \
+   - Your **Database** name. _Required_ \
-     Use the name of the federated database obtained [in the prerequisites](#obtaining-connection-information-for-your-federated-database-instance).
+     If you're using Atlas, use the name of the federated database obtained [in the prerequisites](#Prerequisites).
+If you're self-managed, use the name of the database you'd like to connect to.
    - A SQL query. _Optional_ \
      Enter a native Atlas SQL query to execute immediately.
 If the **Database** is the same as above, you may omit it from the query.
      ```
      SELECT * FROM orders
      ```
-   - Select either Import or DirectQuery for your desired Data Connectivity mode
+   - Select either **Import** or **DirectQuery** for your desired Data Connectivity mode

    Select **OK**.